hernadi117/RenderBoy/README.md

 - Light-geometry intersection
 - Reflections (depth may be specified)

 RenderBoy works with typical dependency injection; this is true for the scene you provide him, and the shader chosen.
 The decoupling from the shader and ray tracer engine allows RenderBoy to use a wide variety of shaders, and you may write your own shaders that RenderBoy then can use.
-To write your own shaders, you must make sure to subclass from `PixelShader` properly.
+To write your own shaders, you must make sure to inherit from `PixelShader` properly.

 # Documentation
 RenderBoy is backed up by a 3D Vector container `Vector3`: